um-biological-station/data-mgmt-guide/README.md

-#### The University of Michigan Biological Station
 # Data Management for Natural Scientists
-#### a guide to keep UMBS researchers and students organized throughout the data lifecycle
+### a guide to keep UMBS researchers and students organized throughout the data lifecycle
 Created by Alex Pawlik (apawlik@umich.edu) and Jason Tallant (jtallant@umich.edu)

 -----------